 Sincerely – The Moonglows

-This popular 1950s pop song plays during one of the more lighthearted scenes of the Goodfellas movie as the gangsters all meet up for a barbeque at Paulie’s home.
+This popular 1950s pop song plays during one of the more lighthearted scenes of the movie as the gangsters all meet up for a barbeque at Paulie’s home.
 This doo-wop-inspired tune made its way to number one on the charts in 1953.
 Two years later, though, The McGuire Sisters released the best-selling version of the song.

 Firenze Sogna – Giuseppe di Stefano

-‘Firenze Sogna’ plays in what ultimately became one of the iconic scenes in Goodfellas.
+‘Firenze Sogna’ plays in what ultimately became one of the iconic scenes in this gangster flick.
 The movie contains many highly quoted lines, and this Italian number plays while the gangsters are trying to get rid of a body.
 After one of the handlers tries to cover it up with aprons from the restaurant, one of the characters famously says in true mobster fashion, “You wasted eight aprons on this guy?”